Monkiey/Mini-Monterey-Patcher/README.md

 ## Wait, where's the UI?!
 **The sequal of Patched Sur will be [Patched Monterey](https://github.com/Ursinia/Patched-Monterey)**

-**For Now we have Mini Monterey which is in no way is the sequal to Patched Sur.**
+**For now we have Mini Monterey which is in no way is the sequal to Patched Sur.**

 **As this only a terminal-based patcher.**